FuryUnderverse/Enigma/docs/chain/full.md

 # Steps to run the full node

-# How to Run an Onomy Full Node
+# How to Run an Enigma Full Node

 As a Cosmos-based chain, the ONET full nodes are similar to any Cosmos full nodes.
 Unlike the validator flow, running a full node requires no external software.